motuncoded/alx-airbnb-database/database-adv-script/README.md

 3. **FULL OUTER JOIN:**
    Write a query using a FULL OUTER JOIN to retrieve all users and all bookings, even if the user has no booking or a booking is not linked to a user.

+4. **NON-CORRELATED SUBQUERY:**
+   Write a query using a non-correlated subquery to find all properties with an average review rating greater than 4.

 ---

 ## Example Queries